The term Office politics is taboo for many professionals, as it is pervasive at any workplace.

 Are you having a Choice?

-If you want to be victorious, then you have to consciously select an apt response according to the situation you face.
-You have to recognize that irrespective of how bad the situations are.
+If you want to be victorious, you have to consciously select an apt response according to the situation you face.
+You have to recognize that, irrespective of how bad the situations are.
 You do have a choice of how you actually feel and then respond accordingly.
 I know very well that this thing is easier said than actually done.
 So, how are you going to select?
 This leads to the next crucial point…..

-In order to achieve such a focus on various business objectives, you need to gauge the positive and negative attributes of each of the choices or options.
+To achieve such a focus on various business objectives, you need to gauge the positive and negative attributes of each of the choices or options.
 Eventually, each employee wants the organization to be successful.
 If the business is unable to win, then no individual in the organization wins.

 It is practically easier for a person to taste a piece from the humble pie and then immediately back off after realizing the selected approach is the most appropriate one.

-When you gradually learn to steer the dynamics of the discussion in this specific direction, you would be also able to learn to disengage yourself from a barrage of petty differences, positioning yourself as an individual who is keenly focused on getting the right things done.
+When you gradually learn to steer the dynamics of the discussion in this specific direction, you would also be able to learn to disengage yourself from a barrage of petty differences, positioning yourself as an individual who is keenly focused on getting the right things done.
 Your boss would certainly appreciate you as a mature and strategic person who can be bestowed with responsibilities.

 Concentrate on Your Arena of Influence